-As part of the agreements of the Climate Transaction and Interiors Divestiture, the Company continues to provide lease guarantees to divested Climate and Interiors entities.
-As of March 31, 2020, the Company has \$5 million and \$1 million of outstanding guarantees, related to the divested Climate and Interiors entities, respectively.
+As part of the agreements of the Climate business (the "Climate Transaction") and Interiors Divestiture, the Company continues to provide lease guarantees to divested Climate and Interiors entities.
+As of June 30, 2020, the Company has \$5 million and \$1 million of outstanding guarantees, related to the divested Climate and Interiors entities, respectively.
 The guarantees represent the maximum potential amount that the Company could be required to make under the guarantees in the event of default by the guaranteed parties.
 The guarantees will generally cease upon expiration of current lease agreement which expire in 2026 and 2021 for the Climate and Interiors entities, respectively.